reincas/YALIP/README.md

 The fitting algorithm expects line data derived from a measured absorption spectrum in a certain list format.
-Each element of this list represents an absorption line and is itself a list of six elements:

-1. Energy level index or tuple of overlapping level indices
-2. Short name or tuple of short names of the respective levels
-3. Measured barycenter energy of the line in cm<sup>-1</sup>
-4. Error margin of the line energy in cm<sup>-1</sup>
-5. Measured dimensionless oscillator strength of the line
-6. Error margin of the oscillator strength

-The level indices connect the measurement results to specific calculated energy levels.
-Level names currently are for information only.
-They are not used by the algorithm yet, but may be verified to disentangle crossing levels in the future.
-For a level index `i` the level name should match `str(ion[i])`.

 The following code gives an example measurement representation for a Pr<sup>3+</sup> ion: